 Contraindications for Permanent Makeup?

-Cannot be pregnant, nursing, going through Chemo, have uncontrolled Diabetes, or any other acute health issues.
+Clients must not be pregnant, nursing, going through Chemo, have uncontrolled Diabetes, or any other acute health issues.
+In addition, please refrain from retinols anywhere on the forehead a month before your eyebrow procedure.

 What about Botox before?

-It is best not to have Botox or Dysport prior to your eyebrow visit.
-Sometimes botox can cause one brow to sit higher than the other brow, or worse, throw off your arch.
+It is best not to have Botox or Dysport within a month prior to your eyebrow visit.
+Sometimes neurotoxins can cause one brow to sit higher than the other brow, or worse, throw off your arch.
 This in turn makes it difficult to map and find your correct shape.
-Remember, we are putting a tattoo on your face.....we need a true representation of your face!
-Having Botox 2 months. prior to your eyebrow visit is advised against.
 You can, however, have your Botox done 1-2 weeks after your Eyebrow visit!

 Do I need my Brows waxed ahead of time?

 Following the procedure your tattoo will appear much darker and bolder than it will heal...this is due to oxidation in the surface layer of your skin.
 Your tattoo will also appear thicker and warmer in color.
 You may experience some redness and swelling in and around the area.
 This typically disappears within 48 hours.
 Within a few days you will notice some scabbing or flaking in the tattooed area.
 Do NOT pick at these...doing so can result in loss of pigment in those areas.
 You may notice that some areas may appear very light or even to have lost pigment entirely after the sloughing.
 This is because the epidermis will be thicker causing muting, hiding or diffusing of the pigment underneath.
-The epidermis will normalize over the next 4-6 weeks and softened pigment will resurface and "bloom" back into the surface of the skin.
-At your touch up appointment we will address any concerns, add more color or dimension, and can even change the color if preferred.
+The epidermis will normalize over the next 6-8 weeks and softened pigment will resurface and "bloom" back into the surface of the skin.
+At your touch up appointment at 8-12 weeks, we will address any concerns, add more color or dimension, and adjust the color if needed.

 Powered by GoDaddy Website Builder